Graminis flos

 This section has been translated automatically.

-Commission E- Monograph: degenerative rheumatic diseases
+Commission E- Monograph: degenerative diseases of the rheumatic type

 Ingredients